Strategic funding will help realise the priorities set out in Great art and culture for everyone, our 10-year strategic framework for the arts.

 £440 million of strategic funding will be invested between 2012 and 2015.

 We will invest strategic funding in a number of different ways:

 - through a small number of targeted grant programmes (Artists' international development fund, Catalyst, Capital and Touring)

-- through grant commissions (currently Cultural Commissioning, Digital R&D fund for the arts, In Harmony, National Youth Dance Company, Music industry talent development fund, Transforming arts fundraising, Developing resilient leadership, Creative people and places, Audience focus and Artsmark); see our grant commissions policy
+- through grant commissions (currently Cultural Commissioning, Digital R&D fund for the arts and culture, In Harmony, National Youth Dance Company, Momentum music fund, Transforming arts fundraising, Developing resilient leadership, Creative people and places, Audience focus and Artsmark); see our grant commissions policy

 - through The Space, an Arts Council England and BBC partnership

 Who can apply

 Strategic funding will be open to any individual, organisation or consortia that meet the eligibility criteria and can demonstrate how their proposed activity meets challenges, opportunities or gaps we have identified in the delivery of our priorities.

 Awards will support additional work, rather than the running costs of arts organisations.
 National portfolio organisations that apply will need to show how work supported by strategic funding is additional to their core programme.